What is Tech Support

 Methods used by these Scammers

-Though these scammers always keep changing their strategy to trap peoples but some of the common methods used by them are given below which give you an idea about their strategies.
-Simply they try to any how called by the customer and take the remote control of your PC.
+Though these scammers always keep changing their strategy to trap people, some of the common methods used by them are given below which give you an idea about their strategies.
+They simply try to any how called by the customer and take the remote control of your PC.

 Cold Calls from fake Microsoft agent or other reputed company agent.

 These people arrange to get your name and phone number from the sources and call you as a reputed company agent like “I am calling from Microsoft” then they said you for some error or infection in your computer and ask you to connect the computer remotely to fix the issue for Free.
 Or they will say that they have to do a free system optimization etc.

 Fake Tech Support Popups

 Sometimes they arrange to infect your computer with their adware or malware.
 They can send you malware in emails that appear to be from a legitimate reputed company.
 They can even manage to install this adware when you download something from the internet.
 Even some websites infect your computer just by visiting the website.
 Good internet security is always recommended to avoid all these traps.
 This adwares you of the pop up on your computer claiming that your computer is infected and to fix the issue call this Toll Free Number, A 11 digit number will flash on the pop up.

 Suppose you have a genuine little problem in your system and you need to call tech support, what will you do?
 Obviously you will search on Internet in Search engine or in web directories.
 These Scam people advertise their company as a legitimate company by listing themselves on web directories and even advertise on Google search, Bing Search etc. to grab the attention and show you the Toll Free number claiming Microsoft Tech Support etc..
 Then they instead fixing your actual issue, make it a big issue and ask you to pay extra money.

 Even some times you can see the banner advertisements which appears on some websites which is showing google ads saying that your computer is infected or your computer is running slow etc. Never click these type of advertising.